warmist/scripts/docs/burial.rst

 --------

 ``burial``
-    Create a tomb for every coffin on the map with automatic burial enabled.
+    Create a general use tomb for every unzoned coffin on the map.

 ``burial -z``
     Create tombs only on the current zlevel.

 ``burial -c``
-    Create tombs designated for automatic burial of citizens only.
+    Create tombs designated for burial of citizens only.

 ``burial -p``
-    Create tombs designated for automatic burial of pets only.
+    Create tombs designated for burial of pets only.

 ``burial -cp``
     Create tombs with automatic burial disabled for both citizens and pets,